 They think it’s distracting.
 And they want me to stop.

 It’s distracting to me if I *don’t* draw while they’re talking.
 It helps me focus.
 I need something to do with my hands.

 That much I get – I’m a chronic doodler.
-But where my flowers and hearts and three-dimensional boxes look like anemic ninth grade love notes, G’s doodles are more akin to Homerian epics on steroids.
+But where my flowers and hearts and three-dimensional boxes look like anemic ninth grade love notes, my daughter’s doodles are more akin to Homerian epics on steroids.

-Exhibit A: G’s fourth-grade workbook from week nine.
+Exhibit A: her fourth-grade workbook from week nine.

 What’s a study of Charlemagne without a regal dragon, slaking his thirst at the pond?
 Or a definition of the feudal system without a mer-dragon in his lair?

 Science?
 Fire!
 Art appreciation?
 Zzzzzzzzz.
 Grammar?
 An Asian lung!